Table of Contents

 There are presently in excess of 2,500 documents, including .docx (Word), .xslx (Excel) and PDF (Adobe).
 The documents were not tested at this stage. the Web Team have reduced the number of documents from over 12,000 to 2,500 and all documents submitted for publication are only published if they meet accessibility checks, unless they are exempt (such as plans or maps) and where a document is exempt, a text alternative exists.

 There are some documents that do not pass accessibility checks, as initially we were unable to meet the demand, whilst providing training to the entire organisation and reviewing the content across all pages.
-We estimate that about 10 – 20% of documents uploaded after 23 September 2018 may have accessibility issues.
-The Council aims to resolve all of these documents by 31 March 2021, subject to capacity and resources.
+We estimate that about 10 – While best efforts to make documents uploaded after 23 September 2018 accessible is made the occasional more extensive document may be available on request in an accessible format.

 There are a number of third-party tools used across this site, such as forms, payment portals and maps.
 We have been working with external suppliers, pushing for the necessary enhancements to be made, we will test a number of user-journeys, that rely on these third-party tools and provide a report and an update to the statement, as soon as practicably possible.